August 1922

 Durney (2011), pg 72

 Two pro-Treaty soldiers (John Beatty from Lettermore, Co Galway and Denny Woods from Mountshannon, Co.
 Clare) receive severe wounds after a prank goes wrong.
 They were guarding the harbour at the canal basin in Tralee, Co.
 Kerry.
-Both men were to die of their wounds.
+Both men were to later die of their wounds.

 Doyle (2008), pgs 154-155